 If there's any travel destination that strikes the ideal balance between being relaxing, enriching, and exciting year-round, it's a mountain town.
 With crisp air, astounding views, charming small-town vibes, resort facilities, and outdoor adventure at your fingertips, what more could you want?
 That's why we decided to highlight the most beautiful mountain towns around the country.
-Whether you're in the market for a little Westworld adventure (minus the violent delights with violent ends, of course) or you feel like frolicking through rolling hills like Maria in The Sound of Music, these beautiful mountain towns will definitely give you the travel bug and get you pumped up for fall.
+Whether you're in the market for a little Westworld adventure (minus the violent delights with violent ends, of course) or you feel like frolicking through rolling hills like Maria in The Sound of Music, these beautiful mountain towns will spark your travel bug and get you pumped up for fall.
 And they're all stateside, so you won't have to travel too far to reach these sky-high locales.
+Scroll down to find your next favorite mountain getaway, no matter the season.

 The Mountain-Town Charm: Situated in northern Vermont, Stowe is known as the ski capital of the east, thanks to its charming town center and expansive ski resorts.
 It's hard to believe this little gem is located right in our own backyard.